pytorch/captum/docs/algorithms.md

 ### Infidelity
 Infidelity measures the mean squared error between model explanations in the magnitudes of input perturbations and predictor function's changes to those input perturbtaions.
 Infidelity is defined as follows:
 ![infidelity_eq](/img/infidelity_eq.png)
 It is derived from the completeness property of well-known attribution algorithms, such as Integrated Gradients, and is a computationally more efficient and generalized notion of Sensitivy-n.
 The latter measures correlations between the sum of the attributions and the differences of the predictor function at its input and fixed baseline.
 More details about the Sensitivity-n can be found here: https://arxiv.org/pdf/1711.06104.pdfs
 More details about infidelity measure can be found here:
 - [Original paper](https://arxiv.org/pdf/1901.09392.pdf)

 ### Sensitivity
-Sensitivity measures the degree of explanation change to suble input perturbations using Monte Carlo sampling-based approximation and is defined as follows:
+Sensitivity measures the degree of explanation changes to subtle input perturbations using Monte Carlo sampling-based approximation and is defined as follows:
 ![sensitivity_eq](/img/sensitivity_eq.png)
 In order to opproximate sensitivity measure, by default, we sample from a sub-space of an L-Infinity ball with a default radius.